aimms/how-to/Articles/104/104-using-email-client-library.rst

 Adding the Library
 --------------------

-Add ``EmailClient`` to your project from the library repository using the :menuselection:`Library Manager`.
+Add ``EmailClient`` to your project from the AIMMS Library Repository using the :menuselection:`Library Manager`.

 .. seealso::
     * :doc:`../84/84-using-libraries`.